Rissa0503/housing-robust-ml/README.md

 ## Project Overview

-Using the Ames Housing dataset, I build a full pipeline:
+Due to confidentiality constraints of real-world data from my internship, I reproduced the methodology using the public Ames dataset to demonstrate the modeling and analysis pipeline:

 - **EDA → Feature Engineering → Model Comparison → SHAP Interpretation → Stress Testing**